 Also make sure that if any instruments you want to donate are damaged, even slightly, that you tell that to whatever group you are trying to donate them to.

-Though it’s easy enough to take your used viola or trombone to the nonprofit of your choice, if you are donating a large, heavy musical instrument such as a piano, an old organ, or an unwanted harp, be prepared to have to haul and drop off your donation yourself.
+Though it’s easy enough to take your used viola or trombone to the nonprofit of your choice if you are donating a large, heavy musical instrument such as a piano, an old organ, or an unwanted harp, be prepared to have to haul and drop off your donation yourself.
 You might get lucky and find a place that offers pickup service for such donations, but these are few and far between.

-I don’t think I have to tell you that loading and transporting such musical instruments is no easy feat.
+It’s no doubt that loading and transporting such musical instruments is no easy feat.
 Even thinking about hauling large, bulky instruments can induce a panic attack just because of the logistics involved in doing it.

 You’ll more than likely have to rent the proper equipment and a hefty truck to be able to load the thing up in the first place.
 Then there’s the cost for gas and supplies, along with the nightmare of trying to find the time as well as at least a couple of other people to help you out.